 I still remember the Hogmanay parties my family threw every year.
 They were more for the adults than for the children and once us kids were out from underfoot the adults played raucous games, laughed, drank and at the stroke of midnight sang ‘Auld Lang Syne’ at the top of their voices.
 Meanwhile I just wanted to be old enough to join in the real fun!

-The Scottish tradition of Hogmanay involves several customs and superstitions, including ‘First Footing’, ‘Saining’ (a blessing) and ‘Redding’ the house and, of course, the singing of Robert Burns’ Auld Lang Syne.
+The Scottish Traditions & Customs of Hogmanay involves several customs and superstitions, including ‘First Footing’, ‘Saining’ (a blessing) and ‘Redding’ the house and, of course, the singing of Robert Burns’ Auld Lang Syne.

 Fire (or fireworks) is often part of Hogmanay customs and celebration.
 Historically the fire may have been in the form of torchlight processions (which still abound today) and also bonfires which were part of the celebration.